 VILLAGE HEALTHCARE WEEK

-"It was hard to observe one family’s financial situation dictating whether or not the doctor could intubate their loved one."
+"One family’s financial situation dictated whether or not the doctor could intubate their loved one."